 Section B.3.3.10 supports the provision of an adequate supply of vehicular and bicycle parking spaces, which are accessible and contain an adequate use of materials, lighting and landscaping to promote safety.
-The Proposed Development locates all parking below-grade, with only pick-up and drop-off activities occurring at-grade.
+The Proposed Development locates all parking below-grade, with only pick-up and drop-off activities occurring at-grade towards the southwest portion of the Block.
 All bicycle parking for residents will be located within the proposed building, with at-grade and public bicycle parking areas to be identified through the detailed design review process.